Post job

 A law internship is a program that is designed for law students to give them valuable insight into the professional lives of attorneys and judges.
 Law interns need to understand and observe what being a lawyer involves.
 They are required to conduct research and present it to their superiors for case preparations.
 They must assist their senior lawyers in organizing all of their legal paperwork that includes case files, evidence records, and legal documents.
 Law interns are also required to be present in the courtroom to assist lawyers and experience actual courtroom proceedings.

 These skill sets are where the common ground ends though.
-A litigation paralegal responsibility is more likely to require skills like "discovery responses," "mediation," "excellent organizational," and "affidavits."
-Whereas a law internship requires skills like "legal memos," "legal intern," "intellectual property," and "law enforcement."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a litigation paralegal are more likely to require skills like "discovery responses," "mediation," "excellent organizational," and "affidavits."
+On the other hand, a job as a law internship requires skills like "legal memos," "legal intern," "intellectual property," and "law enforcement."
+As you can see, what employees do in each career varies considerably.

 On average, law interns reach similar levels of education than litigation paralegals.
 Law interns are 2.1% more likely to earn a Master's Degree and 12.3% more likely to graduate with a Doctoral Degree.